-The company has conducted a study to investigate if Kenostart is irritant to rabbit skin and another, in vitro, study for irritation to eyes.
-These studies indicated that contact of Kenostart with the eyes might cause irritation.
+The company has conducted a study to investigate if the product is an irritant to rabbit skin and another, in vitro, study for irritation to eyes.
+These studies indicated that contact of the product with the eyes might cause irritation.